Estimating Medicare Payments

 How do I get data on outpatient facility payments?

 The one readily available data source for outpatient facility payments is the Medicare Outpatient Prospective Payment System.
 In August 2000, Medicare switched from fee-for-service reimbursement to a prospective payment system.
 Under prospective payment, Medicare assigns each current procedural terminology (CPT) code on the patient record to an Ambulatory Payment Classification (APC) group.
 Medicare bases the reimbursement rates on studies of the number, type, and cost of services provided.
-The method for applying APCs and the Medicare payment rates is available on the Medicare web page.
+The method for applying APCs and the Medicare payment rates is available on the CMS website.
 Documentation for the HERC Outpatient Average Cost Datasets provides a more detailed discussion.